 Habitat for Humanity Seattle-King & Kittitas County – Burien Miller Creek a new construction, 40-unit homeownership development.
 20 of the units are designated for households at an average of 50% AMI, while the other 20 are for households up to 80% AMI.

 SKHHP provided $855,000 over two funding rounds.
 The awards were collectively funded by Auburn, Burien, Des Moines, Federal Way, Kent, Normandy Park, Renton, SeaTac, and Tukwila.
-The project is currently under construction with an anticipated completion date in Q1 2026. |
+Construction was completed in 2025. |

 Multi-Service Center – Victorian Place II involved the rehabilitation of 20 three-bedroom units for households earning 35-50% AMI.
 The rehabilitation efforts ensure the building’s continued viability and ability to provide affordable housing options for low-income tenants.

 SKHHP was the sole funder for this project, providing a $777,306 award.
 The award was collectively funded by the cities of Auburn, Burien, Des Moines, Federal Way, Kent, Normandy Park, Renton, and Tukwila.
-The rehabilitation was completed in July 2025. |
+Rehabilitation was completed in 2025. |

 Multi-Service Center – White River Apartments will rehabilitate 24 two-bedroom units for households earning 30-60% AMI.
 The rehabilitation efforts ensure the building’s continued viability and ability to provide affordable housing options for low-income tenants.